 In order to achieve the objectives, this project combines extensive analytical and comparative research.
-It analyses legislation, case law and the practice of national courts of the EU Member States as well as literature in the field.
+It analyses EU legislation and case law, as well as the practice of national courts of the EU Member States and literature in the field.
 The research also includes an analysis of National Reports of all EU Member States, which were submitted by National Reporters in accordance with the Questionnaire distributed to them.

-The final results of the research are reproduced in a Guide for Application of the Brussels IIbis Regulation.
+The results of the research are reproduced in a Guide for Application of the Brussels IIbis Regulation.
 The Guide for Application presents a commentary based on the analysis of the provisions of the BIIbis, National Reports of all EU Member States, relevant CJEU case law and comparative literature.
-As aimed and expected, the Guide both determines the best practices of the BIIbis’s application as well as offers guidance and recommendations on how to deal with the problems encountered.
-The Guide will be published in hard copy in 2018.
+As aimed and expected, the Guide both determines the best practices of the BIIbis’s application and offers guidance and recommendations on how to deal with the problems encountered.
+The Guide is intended to be published in hard copy in 2018.
 The Recommendations offer suggestions to amend the BIIbis in order to enhance the efficiency and consistency in application of the BIIbis.
 With respect to provisions on matters of parental responsibility, they follow the sequence of the 2016 Commission's Proposal (Part I of the Recommendations).
 In a separate part (Part II), they offer suggestions on how to embrace party autonomy in the BIIbis and how to achieve greater consistency among various instruments that unify different aspects of private international law in family matters.
 Finally, the project also produced a table with all CJEU cases on BIIbis, providing references to the interpreted provisions, the ruling of the Court and links to the cases.
 The Table of Cases can be found here.

 This research is conducted by the T.M.C.
 Asser Instituut in cooperation with Utrecht University, International Legal Institute, Ghent University, and the University of Valencia.
-Project Leader is Prof. Dr. Vesna Lazic, Senior Researcher at the Asser Institute and Associate Professor at Utrecht University, and Professor of EU civil procedure at the University of Rijeka, Croatia.
+Project Leader and Academic Coordinator is Prof. Dr. Vesna Lazic, Senior Researcher at the Asser Institute, Associate Professor at Utrecht University, and Professor of EU civil procedure at the University of Rijeka, Croatia.

 - Prof. Mr. Wendy Schrama (Utrecht University)